AY2425S2-CS2103T-T11-1/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+You can delete a person from NUSMates with the `delete` command.

 Format: `delete index`